rutgerblom/SDDC.Lab/README.md

 ## More Information
 For detailed installation, preparation, and deployment steps, please see the "[Deploying your first SDDC.Lab Pod](FirstPod.md)" document.

+We also suggest that you watch [our vBrownBag video](https://www.youtube.com/watch?v=caSkrOFs0qs) from VMworld 2021.
+In that video, we provide an overview of the SDDC.Lab environment, and go over the various configuration files that need to be modified to deploy your first SDDC.Lab Pod.
+We also explain the Pod configuration file, along with the reason why the ```createPodConfig.yml``` playbook needs to be run.
+Keep in mind that this video is based on SDDC.Lab version 3.

 ## Credits
 A big thank you to [Yasen Simeonov](https://www.linkedin.com/in/yasen/).
 His project at https://github.com/yasensim/vsphere-lab-deploy was the inspiration for this project.
 Another big thank you to my companion and lead developer [Luis Chanu](https://www.linkedin.com/in/luischanu/) (VCDX #246) for pushing this project forward all the time.
 Last but not least thank you vCommunity for trying this out and providing valuable feedback.